bwcompton/DEPMEP/inst/howto.md

-This web tool was created to help implement Massachusetts Department of Environmental Protection (MassDEP) regulations and policy with regard to replacement of road-stream crossings (culverts and bridges).
+This web tool was created to help implement Massachusetts Department of Environmental Protection (MassDEP) regulations and policy regarding replacement of road-stream crossings (culverts and bridges).
 Massachusetts Wetlands Protection Act regulations require that crossing replacements meet Stream Crossing Standards to the maximum extent practicable (MEP).
 MassDEP recently released new guidance on how the concept of MEP should be used in wetland permitting.
 Recognizing that one of the most important factors affecting MEP is cost, MassDEP established the MEP Cost Factor specifying when costs of crossing replacement become too high, relative to ecological benefits, to be considered practicable.
 This tool allows users to locate crossings being considered for replacement and determine the MEP Cost Factor for those crossings.

 ### Find the culvert